konveyor/tackle-test-generator-cli/doc/installation.md

 ```buildoutcfg
 alias tkltest-ui='docker-compose run --rm tkltest-cli tkltest-ui'
 ```

+If you are using a unit/UI-testing-specific image, exclude `tkltest-cli` from the commands above.

 Note that for using the CLI via `docker-compose`, `docker-compose.yml` has to be checkout out (it might be better to clone the repo) and that [the current directory is mounted onto the container](https://github.com/konveyor/tackle-test-generator-cli/blob/main/docker-compose.yml#L12).